 External cooperation: In the course of the project, DEAS has cooperated closely with Danske Shoppingcentre P/S and Aalborg Municipality on creating a vibrant city centre with many different shops, restaurants and activities, in order to strengthen Aalborg's retail sector.

-In the autumn of 2018, a new and strong Friis Shopping Centre will open its doors to welcome customers to a different and inspiring shopping experience with a combination of Danish and international brands, local operators, easily available groceries shopping outlets, and tempting places to stop for a meal.
+In the autumn of 2018, a new and strong Friis Shopping Centre opened its doors to welcome customers to a different and inspiring shopping experience with a combination of Danish and international brands, local operators, easily available groceries shopping outlets, and tempting places to stop for a meal.

 The centre will be an integrated part of the city and will make a significant contribution to an increasing flow of customers and an even stronger retail sector in Aalborg.